5-day Ski Mountaineering Camp Based at Mons Hut (Mt Forbes) - Wednesday, May 06, 2026

 · Day 3: Spare climbing day for Mt Forbes, or ascent of Mons Peak or Cambrai Mountain.

-· Day 4: Ascent of Mons Peak, Cambrai Mountain or Division Mountain.
+· Day 4: Ski ascent of Mons Peak, Cambrai Mountain or Division Mountain.

 · Day 5: early start with descent (ski then bootpack) to vehicles traversing below Mons Peak (exposed to avalanches and rock falls).
-1,500 m loss, ±5km ski then ±18km walk with skis on pack, many creek crossings.
+1,500 m loss, ±5km ski then ±16km walk with skis on pack, many creek crossings.
+Longer if road washout on the way to heli staging area.
+Drive back to Calgary.

 We will work in ropes teams of 3 to 4 persons.
 The max. number of participants is 10 (2 heli flights), and the min. is 4 participants (1 flight, to keep the helicopter cost per person manageable).